 Reduce Bounce Rate

 People who are looking for more information about your products or services might stay longer on the site to read reviews from other customers.
-Essentially, you’re looking at better user engagement, which ultimately reduces bounce rate for your site.
+Essentially, you’re looking at better user engagement, which ultimately reduces the bounce rate for your site.

 Bounce rate is one of the many signals that Google uses to determine a website’s ranking.
 As users start spending more time on your site, you’ll notice its domain authority rising too.
 SERP rankings will improve, which means more traffic!